 This study demonstrates a potential for variance in assessor evaluation in a urology OSCE.
-Even, when Intraclass concordance is considered good for a particular OSCE station, a median difference in score of between 3% and 5% can be seen for the same candidate when observed by two different assessors.
-Care should be taken when high stakes decision about promotion are made based on OSCEs with limited standardization.
+Even, when ICC is considered good for a particular OSCE station, a median difference in score of 3-5% can be seen for the same candidate when observed by two different assessors.
+Care should be taken when high-stakes decisions about promotion are made based on OSCEs with limited standardization.